EFTA/EEA Financial Mechanisms

 The EEA Grants and Norway Grants

-Funding is channelled through 150 programmes in the 16 beneficiary countries.
-Country allocations are based on population size and GDP per capita, making Poland the largest beneficiary state, followed by Romania, Hungary and the Czech Republic.
+Funding is channelled through five priority sectors in the 15 beneficiary countries.
+Country allocations are based on population size and GDP per capita, making Poland the largest beneficiary state, followed by Romania, Hungary and the Bulgaria.